fundevogel/we-love-colors/CONTRIBUTING.md

-# Contributing to `we-love-colors`
+# Contributing to `farben`

 Thank you very much for considering to help us improve this project by adding a feature, fixing a bug or proposing other useful changes to it.

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hello@twobrain.io](mailto:hello@twobrain.io).
+Please report unacceptable behavior to [maschinenraum@fundevogel.de](mailto:maschinenraum@fundevogel.de).